Having more fun than a human being should be allowed to have.

 I'm living in his head rent-free, as is Fox News.

-And if you think otherwise, let's go to the audio sound bites this morning on morning edition on NPR.
+And if you think otherwise, let's go to the audio soundbites.

-The irony in this debate is oftentimes you'll hear somebody like a Rush Limbar or other conservative commentators or radio shock jocks or some uh conservative politicians.
+The irony in this debate is oftentimes you'll hear somebody like a Rush Limbaugh or other conservative commentators or radio shock jocks or some conservative politicians who are very quick to jump on any evidence of progressives being quote-unquote politically correct,

-Who are very quick to jump on any evidence of Progressives being quote unquote politically correct, but who are constantly aggrieved and hypersensitive about the things they care about and are continually feeding this sense of victimization and that they're being subject to reverse discrimination.
+but who are constantly aggrieved and hypersensitive about the things they care about and are continually feeding this sense of victimization and that they are being subject to reverse discrimination.

 It cuts both ways.